 - Heat one tablespoon vegetable oil in a pan and saute onion until golden brown.

 - Stir in garlic and cook for a minute.
+Add in the chopped cilantro and cook for 2 minutes.

 - Add in tomato paste, turmeric, salt and cayenne pepper.
 Stir well to mix the ingredients.